Sinait: History

 The Chapel of the Santo Cristo Milagroso in Dadalaquiten Norte (the white building), taken from the Chapel of the La Virgen Milagrosa in nearby Paguetpet, Badoc.
 The body of water in the picture is part of the seashore where the two images were allegedly found floating in a box.

 Before Magellan and his expedition reached the Philippines in 1521, the locality was only a small village of little over a hundred natives who were called "Tirongs."
 By nature, these primitive inhabitants were sea-faring warriors.
 In their fast and picturesque sailboats, they traveled to adjoining and distant places, most particularly to settlements and villages along the Ilocos Coast in Ilocos Norte, Ilocos Sur, La Union, Pangasinan and even Zambales.

 In those adventures, the “Tirongs“ always challenged the people encountered to tribal wars and fought skirmishes against them.
 Often, those sturdy and brave natives came out victorious.
 Even in their daily chores, those people showed their ferocious characteristics.
 When the Spanish came, Juan de Salcedo was sent to explore and colonize the Ilocos territory during the early years of the Spanish regime.
 He found the “Tirongs” of Sinait in apogee of the social state.
 Small battles were a daily occurrence so that in the year 1535, when the locality was organized and established as a “Pueblo.”

-Salcedo named the new community as “SIN-NAIT”, a word in the local tongue which means “CONTEST”.
+Salcedo named the new community as “Sin-nait”, a word in the local tongue which means “contest”.
 As a pueblo, Sinait embraced and included in its territorial limit such distant places as "Rancheria de Paur," now the Municipality of Nueva Era in Ilocos Norte, and southern barrios of Badoc of the same province.
 The vast territory, however, was reduced to its present 78 square kilometers.

 In 1575, the natives fully realized the hardships of pronouncing the term “Sin-nait” and to go away with the trouble, Salcedo declared that one of the letter “N” be dropped.
 Since then, this Municipality has been called “Sinait”.
-Nevertheless, it was only in 1913 when the same was officially adopted by the government upon the initiative of the late Don Calixto Cabacungan.
-The Municipality Council enacted a resolution to the effect that Sinait was adopted as the official name of the community.
-This resolution was duly approved by the Provincial Board of Ilocos Sur and by the now defunct Philippine Legislature.
+Nevertheless, it was only in 1913 when the same was officially adopted by the government upon the initiative of Don Calixto Cabacungan.
+The Municipal Council enacted a resolution to the effect that Sinait was adopted as the official name of the community.
+This resolution was duly approved by the Provincial Board of Ilocos Sur and by the Philippine Legislature.